 In the early 1980s, John took a spiritual development course and was introduced to his first spirit guide, Lydia.
 After Lydia arrived, three other guides also came to him: Archangel Michael, Tamarra, and Chief Joseph.
 Today these are John’s four main guides.
 Besides his four main ones, John has various other guides.
 The entire group is really a multidimensional collective consciousness.
 John refers to the entire group simply as “Spirit.”
 Source

-© Copyright 2021 John Cali.
-Reprinted with permission from John Cali. on crystalwind.ca.
+© Copyright 2022 John Cali.
+Reprinted with written permission from John Cali on crystalwind.ca.
 All rights reserved.